privatenumber/lintroll/README.md

 - `eslint.config.js`: A standard JavaScript file for ESLint configuration, suitable for projects not using TypeScript.

-Note, when creating a custom config, you must manually add the `pvtnbr` config.
+Note: when creating an ESLint config file, you must manually add the `pvtnbr` config.
 Read the section below to learn how.

 ## ESLint setup